endpoints/endpoints/modules/application/README.md

 ### #register(input)
 Register a resource with your Application.

-`input` - a fully resolved path to the module folder or a valid resource object.
+`input` - the name of a module (aka, any folder in the searchPaths).

-If providing a path, this currently expects that the provided directory will contain a `routes.js` file that exports an object compatible with [`express-routebuilder`](https://github.com/tkellen/node-express-routebuilder).
+*__Note:__ Will look for `routes.js` in the located module directory.*

 ### #resource(resourceName)
 Returns an object that represents the requested resource.

-`resourceName` - a string name of the resource to retrieve
+`resourceName` - string name of a registered resource

 ### #endpoint(resourceName, prefix)
 Generate a router for a resource.

-`resourceName` - a string name of the resource to generate a router for
-`prefix` - an optional prefix for the router
+`resourceName` - string name of a registered resource `prefix` - an optional prefix for the router

+*__Note:__ This will require the `routes.js` file for the module and pass it into `#routeBuilder`, returning a request handler.*

 ### #manifest
+Generate a JSON object that describes all mounted resources.

+### #index
-Generate a JSON object that documents all endpoints which have been mounted.
+Generate a JSON object that describes all mounted resources for self-documentation display.